CoopCollective/coopcollective.github.io/_posts/2021-09-02-derby-intro.md

 <!--more-->

 To play Chicken Derby you are going to need some Etherium (or ETH) and you will need it located on the Polygon network which will involve bridging your ETH from the Etherium network to Polygon.
 This comes with a fee called gas but the good news is that once you are on the Polygon network you are able to enjoy all the elements of Chicken Derby without those annoying gas fees.
-Check out our guide on how to bridge your ETH to polygon (https://www.youtube.com/watch?v=XnqzhvUuF2o).
+Check out our [guide](https://www.youtube.com/watch?v=XnqzhvUuF2o) on how to bridge your ETH to polygon.

 Right now, the only way to add a chicken to your coop is to buy them on Open Sea as all of the drops for the 33,333 spicy chickens have been completed.
 Buying and selling chickens on Open Sea also uses ETH on the Polygon network but you may need a tiny bit of MATIC in your wallet to get going.
 You can visit a faucet (matic.supply) to get enough of it for free to cover the fees so no need to stress about spending more money on gas.